kyegomez/Andromeda/README.md

 We're just getting started, and we invite you to join the journey.
 Let's revolutionize the NLP landscape together! 🚀🌟

 - Join Agora and work with 2,000+ AI Engineers to implement all new features.
-- Provide compute and help train Andromeda.
+- Provide compute and help train andromeda.
 - Share the message on how we're liberating this superintelligent AI and seizing the power from the corrupt, providing it back to you.